-There are over 260 programs in the United States that offer some kind of college experience for students with intellectual disability.
+There are around 300 programs in the United States that offer some kind of college experience for students with intellectual disability.
 Programs can have many different characteristics.
 For example, they can be part of a 2-year community college campus or a 4-year college or university campus.
 Some, but not all, offer residential services, either on or off campus.

 Some serve students who are over 18 but still in high school for the ages of 18 to 21 (these are called “dual enrollment” or “concurrent enrollment” programs).
 Others may serve students who have left high school.

 Programs also offer varying degrees of participation in regular college classes with students without disabilities.
 They may be fully inclusive, meaning that all academics, social events, and independent living support happens with students without disabilities.
 Other programs offer a more separate experience, where students may be on a college campus, but participate in most classes and experiences only with other students with intellectual disability.

 At this time, the most common approach is a mix of both separate and inclusive experiences.
 In our College Search listing, we ask programs to estimate how much time is spent only with students with disabilities so that you can get some idea of type of experience that program is offering.

 Each student may have different goals for their college experience, and the best program for them is going to be the one that aligns the best with their particular goals.
 That being said, an understanding of what makes up a quality program can be very useful.

 Think College has developed a set of standards, quality indicators, and benchmarks [PDF].
 These can help you to look at several aspects of a college program, and to ask questions about how a program you’re interested in meets these standards.

 Eight standards are addressed: inclusive academic access, career development, campus membership, self-determination, alignment with college systems and practices, coordination and collaboration, sustainability, and program evaluation.